FCBD18 Interview: Jeff McClelland Tells Us How The Tick Ends Up in a Fantasy Land

-Yeah, not exactly the setting we’re used to seeing The Tick in, but New England Comics and Jeff McClelland have founded and developed a “lost” tale of the Tick, conceived by his original creator Ben Edlund.
+Yeah, not exactly the setting we’re used to seeing The Tick in, but New England Comics and Jeff McClelland have found and developed a “lost” tale of the Tick, conceived by his original creator Ben Edlund.
 The Tick always finds himself in odd situations, but this may be one his oddest one yet!

 Read our interview below with New England Comics creator Jeff McClelland to find out what the Tick is up against in this Free Comic Book Day special, as well as Jeff’s favorite things about comics and where he’ll spend Free Comic Book Day.
 And then click here to look at our PREVIEWS Prevue of The Tick!

 Free Comic Book Day (FCBD): For those who might be new to your comic book, give us a quick rundown of the story!

 In a “lost” story originally conceived by creator Ben Edlund back in 1991 (hi, Ben), the Tick rides into the Feldsparian Empire on a one-eyed horse, ready for adventure and intrigue.
 I took the basic framework for the story and decided that it had a distinct fantasy, “swords-and-sorcery” feel to it, so The Tick comes face to face with sinister sorcerers, devious dragons and carnivorous cows on his quest to protect his new realm!